January 13, 2021

-The return process is now so important that many online customers consider an e-retailer’s return policy before placing an order.
-Those companies that don’t offer a simple way to send products back lose business.
-No longer can return logistics be an afterthought for retailers that want to stay competitive.
+As e-commerce continues to surge, so does online returns.
+Now the return process is so important many online customers consider an e-retailer’s return policy before placing an order.
+No longer can return logistics be an afterthought for retailers who want to stay competitive.

 Many shoppers believe that returned items simply travel back to retailers the same way they came, but that’s not always true.
 The real world of reverse logistics is complicated and can have negative ramifications for retailers and customers alike.